javier7475/myRepository/Resource Scheduler Exercise for JP/README.txt

 This test fail as i am not taking into account group priority.
 I need to know the order of each group.
 I will use a HashMap indexed by groupId to be efficient.
 I will use the HashMap I already had and I will save the group order.
 But messages should be processed based on its group priority.
-So I will have a queue of groups rather than a queue o messages to be more efficient.
+So I will have a queue of groups rather than a queue of messages to be more efficient.
 Each group should have a queue of messages waiting to be processed.
 So when I queue message, I append it to its group queue and if the group is not queued I will queue it.
 To get next message from the queue, I will get the first message from the first group of the queue.
 If there are no more messages in the group's queue, I will remove the group from the group's queue.
 Group's queue should be ordered by group's order so I made a GroupInfo class to allocate both group's order and group's queued messages.
 To allocate group's queue I must use a sorted structure like TreeSet.
 GroupInfo implements a compareTo method to compare two GroupInfo based on its order.